usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-import-export.rst

 Updating a Windows Appliance Before Import
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you try to import a Windows appliance, UForge will check if the golden image used to create the appliance exists on the UForge.
+When you import a Windows appliance, UForge checks if the golden image used to create the appliance exists on the UForge.
 If it does not exist, the import will fail.
-However, in order to import the template, you must export the appliance and remove the OS profile.
-You can also remove the OS Profile using the UI by going to the the "Stack" page of the appliance before exporting.
+In order to import the template, you must export the appliance and remove the OS profile.

 For example, in order to remove some OS section fields before importing your Windows appliance: